 Should I throw away my shoes?

-It depends.
-It depends on how much wear your shoes have left in them and how much you want to spend or what you want to do with them.
+Well, it all depends.
+In particular, it depends on how much wear your shoes have left in them and how much you want to spend or what you want to do with them.

 How to maximize my shoe’s lifespan?

-If you can afford it, buy two pairs of similar sneakers: One as your everyday shoe and one as your workout shoe.
-This way, as soon as one pair wears out, switch over to the other one.
+If you can afford it, buy two pairs of similar sneakers.
+One as your everyday shoe and one as your workout shoe.
+When doing this, as soon as one pair wears out, switch over to the other one.

 Are walking and running shoes the same?

 Not at all.
-Walking shoes don’t even have a shoelace on them, whereas running shoes do.
-They tend to be more flexible and come up higher on foot, which makes them shorter and thus tries to prevent you from slipping.
+In fact, walking shoes don’t even have a shoelace on them, whereas running shoes do.
+In particular, they tend to be more flexible and come up higher on foot.
+Accordingly, this is the key feature that makes them shorter and thus tries to prevent you from slipping.

 Is there a difference between running shoes and cross-trainers?

-Running shoes are designed for running, whereas cross-trainers are designed to do what they’re called.
-They can be used for running or to do things such as biking and elliptical training.
+As lots of you might all know, running shoes are particularly designed for running.
+On the other side, cross-trainers are designed to do what they’re called.
+In general, they can be used for running or to do things such as biking and elliptical training.

 Do running shoes need to be waterproof?

-Running shoes tend to be not waterproof, but if you want them to be, it’s important to check for this before buying them.
+Generally speaking, running shoes tend to be not waterproof.
+Even so, if you want them to be, it’s important to check for them before buying them.

-You don’t want your feet to become wet or caked in mud while running or working out.
-You should make sure that the sole of your shoe isn’t too slippery because it causes you to slip and fall.
+You will not want your feet to become wet or caked in mud while running or working out.
+As such, you should make sure that the sole of your running shoes isn’t too slippery as it often causes you to slip and fall.

 Can I wear walking shoes for running?

-No. Although the walking shoes can be used to run in, they don’t feature enough support for the feet, no matter how much walking you’re doing.
-The shoes also lack the forefoot cushioning and running shoe feature, which can cause damage to your feet over time.
+Briefly answer, no. Although the walking shoes can be used to run in, they don’t feature enough support for the feet, no matter how much walking you’re doing.
+In addition, walking shoes often lack forefoot cushioning and running shoe features, leading to damage to your feet over time.

 What are the advantages of wearing walking shoes?